Gary Steffins & the Fugitives 5 “I’m a Lover” / “Back Track” on RMP is an obscure 45 from one of the suburbs of Chicago, from March, 1966.

 Teen Beat Mayhem notes that total quantity pressed is only several hundred.
 This pressing quantity has been repeated in online sources, but I feel it is incorrect.
 A pressing of a few hundred would have quickly sold out, and been worn out, but I’ve found two VG+ copies without much effort or expense.

 The liner notes to If You’re Ready!
-The Best Of Dunwich Records…Volume 2 notes that Bill Traut put together that first gold label design and ordered 4000 copies.
-He also used the cheapest pressing plant he could find.
+The Best Of Dunwich Records…Volume 2 state that Bill Traut put together that first gold label design and ordered 4000 copies.
+He also used the cheapest local pressing plant he could find.
 Thank you to Jeff Jarema for looking that up for me.
-If anyone has more knowledge of Chicago pressing plants, please weigh in on which company handled this first pressing.
+I suspect that the initial order may have been for less, and that 4,000 was the total pressed at that small plant over the first couple weeks of release.
 The Dunwich lettering is similar to other Chicago releases.

 The first yellow label without Atco has the same credits as the gold, but a different label design, and has the release code DX-116, a number which would be used on most of the subsequent national releases.
+Since the small unknown Chicago plant couldn’t do the quantity needed, Traut ordered from Plastic Products in Nashville.

 I asked people on the Chicago Rock Bands 1960s and 1970s Facebook group which label they had first, and by far most remembered the yellow label version.
-Of course, both gold and yellow label versions exist that include Atco distribution credit, so this survey is not definitive.
+Later gold and yellow label versions exist that include Atco distribution credit, so this survey is not definitive.

 I constructed this early 1966 timeline for “Gloria”: